ChE99/projects/README.md

-# Python and SQL coding projects
+# Data science projects in Python